 Nashville SC Stadium Renderings

-Speaking at the Nashville Sports Authority meeting on Thursday, August 22, 2019, Nashville SC CEO Ian Ayre said the team has reached “100 percent schematic design.”
-You can see the stadium renderings above.
+Nashville SC and Mayor John Cooper reached agreement over the contentious Parcel 8c and stadium construction Thursday, February 13, 2020.
+Demo and construction have now begun.
+Above is the “100 percent schematic design” Nashville SC CEO Ian Ayre presented to the Nashville Sports Authority at a meeting on Thursday, August 22, 2019.
 Once again, Ayre confirmed Nashville will build the largest soccer-specific stadium in the United States at 30,000 seats.
 There will be open corner entrances into the stadium and the Supporter’s Section will have its own dedicated entrance.

-Stadium construction will be a Mortenson Messer joint venture beginning in the first quarter of 2020 and lasting just under 24 months.
+Stadium construction will be a Mortenson Messer joint venture lasting just under 24 months.
 It will be a natural grass playing field in an open air concept stadium.
 The supporter’s section will be in on the North side as a standing section and includes an upper deck above which is odd in today’s environment of building a one section wall.
 The West side will include the premium space with the pressbox above that.
 The premium spaces include loge boxes, suites and three distinct clubs and club seats.
 See this Facebook photo album for all the current Nashville SC MLS stadium renderings.